Vietnam.vn - Nền tảng quảng bá Việt Nam

 Efforts to protect victims of human trafficking

-From January 1, 2011 to February 2023, 1,744 cases were prosecuted, 3,059 defendants were accused of human trafficking (100% were prosecuted according to regulations); People's Courts at all levels accepted 1,661 cases, 3,209 defendants; resolved and tried 1,634 cases (reaching 98.4%), 3,137 defendants (reaching 97.8%).
-According to data from the Ministry of Public Security, from 2012 to present, 7,962 victims of human trafficking have been received and supported.
+From January 1, 2011 to February 2023, 1,744 cases involving 3,059 defendants were prosecuted for human trafficking (100% were supervised as per regulations); People's Courts at all levels handled 1,661 cases involving 3,209 defendants; 1,634 cases were resolved and tried (98.4%), involving 3,137 defendants (97.8%).
+According to data from the Ministry of Public Security, from 2012 to the present, 7,962 victims of human trafficking have been received and assisted.

 Lễ công bố hướng dẫn dành cho cán bộ CQĐD Việt Nam ở nước ngoài về hỗ trợ công dân Việt Nam bị bạo lực trên cơ sở giới và bị mua bán. (Ảnh: Quang Hoà)

-Some difficulties, causes and solutions
+Some difficulties, causes, and solutions.

 Full text of the draft